Principal Investigator: Lev Kaplan

 Specific areas of recent interest have included:

-Principal Investigators: Jianwei Sun
+Principal Investigator: Jianwei Sun

 The importance of materials is demonstrated by the names we use to identify human civilizations, from stone to bronze to iron to the modern silicon ages.
 On the microscopic scale, all materials exist as collections of atoms consisting of nuclei surrounded by much lighter electrons.
 The behavior of the electrons is governed by quantum mechanics and largely determines properties of materials.
 The grand challenge of developing the advanced materials that benefit society therefore becomes how to understand and control material processes at the level of electrons.